danimaniarqsoft/notes/pages/git.md

 - there is two kind of commands on git `plumbing commands` and `porcelain commands`
 	- The plumbing commans are lower-level commands
 	- The porcelain commands are friendly commands
+- The commands of git featch and git merge